Friendly-Snail/team-project_computer-animation/README.md

 ## How To Use
-For this project, all you need to do is get the spline.txt file in the folder, run the team-project.html file and then choose the spline.txt file in the choose file toggle and the animation will appear.
+For this project, all you need to do is get the spline.txt file in the folder, run the team-project.html file and then choose the spline-track.txt file in the choose file toggle and the animation will appear.

 ---